Deevad/gnome-kra-ora-thumbnailer/README.md

 ![alt header](http://www.davidrevoy.com/data/images/blog/2013/11/kra-ora_thumbnailer_banner.jpg)

+[ TODAY UPDATE NOTE : I merged a contribution by Bastien Nocera <hadess@hadess.net> making the thumbnailer going to another code style, faster, more secure.
+Documentation bellow is obsolete for now.
+I'll update it later .
+I presume the new installation method is something like a classic .configure / make then make install ...
+TO TEST  ]

 A **noob-made** thumbnailer ( app; 'File' aka Nautilus ) for KRA ( Krita native file ) and ORA ( open-raster ) for the Gnome desktop recent version ( &lt; 3.10 )

 *Notes :*